Girardinia diversifolia

 Girardinia diversifolia, commonly known as the Himalayan nettle or Nilghiri nettle, is a plant species with a wide native range across southern and eastern Asia (Pakistan, India, Nepal, Sri Lanka, Bangladesh, Myanmar, most of China, Korea, the extreme southeast of Russia, Thailand, Indonesia, and Vietnam) and across most of tropical Africa and Madagascar.
-It grows naturally at elevations between 100 to 2800 m.
+It grows naturally at elevations between 100 and 2800 m.

 Description

 It is a shade tolerant, tall, stout and erect herb growing to 1.5 to 3 metres height with perennial rootstock.
 The plant grows as a clump, and each clump has many stems.
 The stem contains bast fibre of unique quality which is strong, smooth and light.

 Like many other nettles in the family Urticaceae, the leaves have stinging hairs; in this species, they are potent, and can give an extremely painful rash and swelling which can last for a week or more.

 It most frequently occurs in the hilly and mountainous regions at altitudes up to 3000 m.